posabsolute/backbone-mobile-components/readme.md

 [![Build Status](https://travis-ci.org/posabsolute/backbone-mobile-components.png?branch=master)](https://travis-ci.org/posabsolute/backbone-mobile-components)

 Include 7 components to use with backbone to help you get started with doing mobile web apps.
 This is not a boilerplate project, it do not assume anything about your structure or stack.

-This project should be seen as a starting point for your backbone mobile app, taking the components, modifying to the core to fit your needs is encouraged, much like backbone.js.
-Also please be advice this is a beta release.

 *Documentation: http://documentup.com/posabsolute/backbone-mobile-components*